 - Furnish room and board for the duration of the summer camp program

-- Provide an outline of duties and areas of responsibilities.
+- Provide an outline of duties and areas of responsibilities as well as training.

-- Pay Program Staff and Counselors a stipend of $130 per week.
+- Pay Program Staff and Counselors a stipend of $150per week.

 Serve in three or more primary roles described below.